-In the Assistant, we hit the plus button to start a new project.
-This kicks off a series of four screens to collect information about the app:
+In the Assistant, we hit the “Create New” button to start a new project.
+This kicks off a series of screens to collect information about the app:

-In Project Properties, we specified the Product Name, which becomes the Xcode project name.
-We specified the Author and Organization Name, which then get used by the Xcode project in generated source code headers.
-We specified the Organization Identifier, a reverse-DNS style identifier which is then used to build the Bundle Identifier.
-Note: this must match the Bundle Identifier specified previously when setting up the application in the Cloud Portal, and must be unique for an app in the app store.
+In the Xcode Project step, we used the same name for the Product Name as we did in the Application section.
+We specified the Organization Name, which will be used by the Xcode project in generated source code headers.
+We specified the Organization Identifier, a reverse-DNS style identifier which is then used to build the Bundle Identifier by appending the Product Name.
+Note: the Bundle Identifier must be unique for an app in the app store.
 Finally, we specified where we would like to save the project.

 Running the app with those changes looks like this: